Graduate Certificate in Commerce (GradCertCom)

 Elective units of study

-Students select their optional elective from under the following subject areas.
+Students select their optional elective from the units offered by the Business School including those from the following subject areas.
 The electives must be a non-foundational unit of study.

 - Business Information Systems